Protecting an Old-growth Forest from Invasive Plants

 “For years, our AMV Chapter has done a great job in programs, field trips, and environmental education,” Gail said, but she has long envisioned a bold project to protect a nearby critical habitat—one thus far hampered by lack of funds.

-Dubbed "Save The Big Woods,” Gail’s TogetherGreen fellowship project aims to reduce the threat of invasive plants to a unique, 200-acre old-growth mature beech-maple forest within Hueston Woods State Park in Southwest Ohio—a small remnant of virgin hardwood forest that has been recognized as a National Natural Landmark, an Ohio State Nature Preserve, and an Important Bird Area (supporting breeding neotropical migrants and several common birds in decline).
+Dubbed "Save The Big Woods,” Gail’s TogetherGreen fellowship project aimed to reduce the threat of invasive plants to a unique, 200-acre old-growth mature beech-maple forest within Hueston Woods State Park in Southwest Ohio—a small remnant of virgin hardwood forest that has been recognized as a National Natural Landmark, an Ohio State Nature Preserve, and an Important Bird Area (supporting several birds in decline).
+Her “Save the Big Woods from Alien Invaders” Volunteer Day recruited 75 volunteers, who removed invasive plants.
+She also displayed two trailhead signs informing hikers about invasive plants and installed bootbrushes attached to the signs to help prevent spread of seeds.